 But if you’re a woman and have reached your 40th year, there is another potential threat to your business right under your nose.

-Hormones.
-Or more specifically, lack of awareness of what your hormones are up to during your 40s.
+Hormones – or more specifically, the lack of awareness of what your hormones doing during your 40s.

 If you think that the menopause is a long way off, you could be right.
 However, it’s not the menopause that you should be concerned with, but the perimenopause – which is the transition to menopause and usually starts in your early 40s.

 Don’t be fooled by it’s sweet sounding name

 Although 20-30% of women breeze through perimenopause, 20-25% have a nightmare.
 The rest suffer to some degree or another.

 For freelancers and solopreneurs, any type of ill health is a risk to business, even the flu.
 As a woman, there is an estimated 70-80% chance that you’ll suffer from symptoms related to menopause during your 40s.

 Symptoms can go on for 6-10 years and during most of this time, you’ll be having periods as normal.
 This is why most doctors don’t recognise the symptoms themselves as menopausal (they probably only had two hours of training out of 7 years on the subject – but that’s another story).
-It’s quite common for women in their 40s to end up on the health merry-go-round, being misdiagnosed, prescribed inappropriate medication and suffering for years on end.
+It’s quite common for women in their 40s to end up on the health merry-go-round, being misdiagnosed, prescribed inappropriate medication and suffering unnecessarily for years on end.